Dannyamah/crypto-arbitrage-detector/README.md

-# Crypto Arbitrage Detector (ArbSpotter)
+# Crypto Arbitrage Detector
 A real-time tool to detect arbitrage opportunities across crypto exchanges using CoinGecko API.
-It scans prices for top tokens (USDT pairs), computes spreads (>0.5%), sends Telegram alerts, and visualizes data in a React dashboard.
+It scans prices for top tokens (USDT pairs), computes spreads (>0.5%) and sends Telegram alerts.

 ## Features
 - Backend: Fetches and aggregates data, detects opps in background loop.
 - Telegram Bot: Commands for subscription, manual scans, alerts.
-- Frontend: React dashboard with tables, metrics, profit calculator, search/sort, dark mode.
-- Deployment-ready on Railway (API, bot, frontend as separate services).
+- Deployment-ready on Railway (API and bot as separate services).

 ## Prerequisites
 - Python 3.10+ (with pip).